codepath/android_guides/Storing-and-Accessing-SharedPreferences.md

 editor.commit();
 ```

 That's the last step.
-Your data is stored and you can then access using the below method.
+Your data is stored and you can then access your data using the method below.

 ### Accessing Stored Data from SharedPrefrences

-Once you have stored some data to your SharedPrefrences you may retrieve this value and other by using the following method.
+Once you have stored some data to your SharedPrefrences you may retrieve this value and others by using the following method.

-First you need to instantiate and instance of your shared preferences.
+First you need to instantiate an instance of your shared preferences.

 ```java
 SharedPreferences mSettings = getActivity().getSharedPreferences("Settings", 0);